Facebook Pixel

 The coming months will be defined by alternating signals from the RBA and the BOJ.

-The RBA’s policy meetings scheduled in December and February are expected to clarify whether the central bank maintains its restrictive stance amid sticky inflation.
-If the RBA hints at rate hikes or delayed easing, the AUD/JPY prediction leans bullish.
+The RBA’s policy meetings scheduled February are expected to clarify whether the central bank maintains its restrictive stance amid sticky inflation.
+If the RBA hints was about delaying further easing, the AUD/JPY prediction might lean bullish again.

-In contrast, the BOJ policy meetings in January and March could bring renewed debate over yield curve control and possible intervention.
+In contrast, the BOJ policy meetings in January and March could bring renewed debate over escalating rates even further.
 Any hint of tightening or direct currency support could trigger temporary Yen rebounds.

-Key CPI releases from both countries, particularly Australia’s Q1 2025 inflation data, will further guide short-term positioning and volatility expectations.
+Key CPI releases from both countries, particularly Australia’s Q4 2025 inflation data, will further guide short-term positioning and volatility expectations.

 aud-jpy-tradingview-chart-2025-2026